GSA/digitalgov.gov/content/resources/federal-web-council.md

 ## Current Council Members

-You are encouraged to reach out to your agency’s Web Council member if you have any questions regarding the initiatives listed above, including 21st Century IDEA.
+Please reach out to your agency’s Web Council member (or the co-chairs, if your agency is not listed below) with questions.

 - Agency for International Development (USAID) — Gregg Your
 - Department of Agriculture (USDA) — Peter Rhee
 - Department of Commerce — Alicia Sowah
-- Department of Defense — (DoD) Amanda Villwock
+- Department of Defense (DoD) — Ed Zick
-- Department of Education — (Ed) Sally Harris
+- Department of Education (Ed) — Sally Harris
-- Department of Energy — (DOE) Tom O'Neill
+- Department of Energy (DOE) — Tom O'Neill
-- Department of Health and Human Services (HHS) — Stacey Palosky
+- Department of Health and Human Services (HHS) — Dan Kuhns
 - Department of Homeland Security (DHS) — Matt Harmon
 - Department of Housing and Urban Development (HUD) — Helen Savoye-Minor
-- Department of the Interior — (DOI) DeRon Johnson
+- Department of the Interior (DOI) — DeRon Johnson
 - Department of Justice (DOJ) — Ashley McGowan
 - Department of Labor — Ed McCarthy
 - Department of State — Monica Perry
-- Department of Transportation (DOT) — Beth Couturier
+- Department of Transportation (DOT) — Jee Kim
 - Department of the Treasury — Teri Greene
 - Department of Veterans Affairs (VA) — Joshua Tuscher
 - Environmental Protection Agency (EPA) — Lin Darlington